Moremar/IT_tutorials/CyberSecurity/Networking/CompTIA_Network+.md

 ## SDN (Software-Defined Networking)

-SDN is an approach to network management that allows to dynamicly and programmatically configure the networking devices.
+SDN is an approach to network management that allows network administrators to manage network resources through software applications, abstracting the underlying hardware.

 The control plane is no longer managed on each device individually, but centralized through a **SDN controller** that controls the config of all other devices.
 SDN adds an **application plane** above the control plane : applications can tell the SDN controller their requirements via an API.

+**SDV** (Software Defined Visibility) is the concept of using software-defined networking (SDN) principles to enhance and manage network visibility.
+This is important in large network environments to monitoring and analyzing network traffic for security, performance optimization, and troubleshooting.

 ## SCADA System (Supervisory Control and Data Acquisition)